curl/curl/docs/SSLCERTS.md

 libraries included in Windows and Mac OS X), then this does not apply to you.
 Scroll down for details on how the OS-native engines handle SSL certificates.
 If you're not sure, then run "curl -V" and read the results.
-If the version string says "WinSSL" in it, then it was built with Schannel support.
+If the version string says `Schannel` in it, then it was built with Schannel support.

 It is about trust